xtofl/articles/monoid.md

 --

-So... in order of 'difficulty'
+This may be part of a Category Theory course

-* Monoid <-- you are here
+* Monoid <-- we are here
 * Functor
 * Applicative
 * Monad

+but it's not.

 --

+But we may _need_ such courses

 ![dev at math course](/03.investment_education.jpg)  <!-- .element: height="400" -->
 <div style="font-size:.4em">credit: Jona</div>

-(but I'm not a professor)  <!-- .element: class="fragment" -->

 ---